MichaelAceAnderson/NewBlog/DevInfo.md

 ### Conception questions

 - Should I ask for the user to create the database or should I create it automatically ?
-- Should I use a single global DO connection or separate connections for each entity ?
+- Should I use a single global PDO connection or separate connections for each entity ?
-- Should I separate CSS classes in a component logic or in a specific context logic ?
+- Should I separate CSS classes in a reusable component logic or in a specific context logic ?